k7f/ascetic/toy/README.md

 ## License

-`ascetic_tool` is licensed under the MIT license.
+`ascetic_toy` is licensed under the MIT license.
 Please read the [LICENSE-MIT](LICENSE-MIT) file in this repository for more information.